Consumer edition active

 Certain people who have no symptoms are screened for gonorrhea because they are at increased risk of this infection.

 If screening is recommended, it is done even if a person uses condoms consistently.
-Tests are done using samples taken from the rectum, the urethra, or, if the person engaged in oral sex, the throat.
+NAAT is done using urine for vaginal samples.

 • A previous STI

-• Risky sexual activities (such as having many sex partners or multiple sex partners, using condoms inconsistently when not in a mutually monogamous relationship, or engaging in sex work)
+• High-risk sexual activities (such as having many sex partners or multiple sex partners, using condoms inconsistently when not in a mutually monogamous relationship, or engaging in sex work)

-• Have a sex partner who participates in risky sexual activities or has an STI
+• Have a sex partner who has an STI or has other sex partners

-Pregnant women are screened during their first prenatal visit and again during their 3rd trimester if they are at high risk.
+Pregnant people who are under age 25 or who are 25 years or older with one or more risk factors are screened during their first prenatal visit and again during their third trimester if they are still at high risk.
+Pregnant people with gonorrhea that has been treated should be retested within 3 months.

 Men who have sex with men are screened as follows: